LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/hello0/README.md

 apache50 start ./
 ```

 Now visit `ide50-jharvard.cs50.io` in a web browser.
-You should arrive on a page with a basic HTML form, that says "Say hello to _____".
+You should arrive at `index.php`, a page with a basic HTML form that reads "Say hello to _____".
 When you fill in the blank with a name (let's say "Zamyla") and submit the form, you should arrive at a different page, `hello0.php`, which says "Hello, Zamyla!"

 ### Assignment